 5. Dell Alienware AW768 Pro Gaming Keyboard

 Alienware is known for two things: creating some of the best high-end gaming rigs available and lending a distinctly and uniquely sci-fi design to all of their products.
 The AW768 ditches the high-end price while leaving the other values intact.
-The quality of the lighting here is a real standout feature, but what makes this a great rather than just good keyboard is the inclusion of Cherry RX Brown switches.
-Their presence on a $75 keyboard is something worth crowing about.
-The dedicated macro keys that come built in are just icing on the cake.
+The quality of the lighting here is a real standout feature, but what really makes this a great keyboard is the inclusion of its Cherry RX Brown switches.
+Their presence on a $75 keyboard is truly a wonder.
+The dedicated macro keys that come built-in are just the icing on the cake.

 The design itself is as beautiful as you'd expect from an Alienware product.
-It has the heft and look of an aluminum shell despite being made of plastic, but that doesn't mean it's not a sturdy piece of equipment.
+It has the weight and looks of an aluminum shell despite being made of plastic, but that doesn't mean it's not a sturdy piece of equipment.
 The sleek contours and colorful key faces evoke the look of a utopian spaceship command console.

 6. CORSAIR K68 RGB Mechanical Gaming Keyboard

 The Corsair K68 could very well be the best mechanical gaming keyboard under 100 bucks for clumsy gamers.
 If you regularly find yourself spilling drinks or crumbs on your keyboard while gaming, Corsair's mechanical keyboard is resistant to both spills and dust.
 It's enough to distinguish itself enough from the competition but not enough justification on that feature alone.
-Fortunately, Corsair has had the foresight to install Cherry Red RX switches (which can be swapped out for Blues if you prefer).
+Fortunately, Corsair has had the foresight to install Cherry Red RX switches, which can also be swapped out for Blues if you prefer.

-You wouldn't know this was a gaming keyboard by just looking at it, so if you want something a little more understated, this should scratch the itch.
-That conventional design goes out the window, however, when you turn on the RGB lighting.
-A number of presets are built in, but you have almost unlimited options for creating a lighting layout that suits your unique personality.
+You wouldn't know this was a gaming keyboard by just looking at it, so if you want something a little more understated, this should scratch that itch.
+That conventional design goes out of the window, however, when you turn on the RGB lighting.
+A number of presets are built-in, but you have almost unlimited options for creating a lighting layout that suits your unique personality.

 7. HyperX Alloy FPS Pro Tenkeyless Keyboard

 Those fundamentals are provided by the Cherry MX switches, an impressive inclusion for a $70 model.
-You wouldn't know it by looking at it though.
-The design of the keyboard itself is low profile, allowing the nicely chunky keys to take center stage.
+You wouldn't know it by looking at it, though.
+The design of the keyboard itself is fairly low-profile, allowing the nice, chunky keys to take center stage.
 The USB cord, meanwhile, is braided and detachable.
-In terms of features, the only real presence here is the red RGB backlighting.
+In terms of features, the only real addition here is the red RGB backlighting.
 All told, it's a workmanlike model that will fit the needs of any gamer looking for the basics.

 8. Razer Ornata Chroma Gaming Keyboard

-The Razer Ornata Chroma is a sharp counterpoint from HyperX's minimalist approach to gaming keyboard design.
-This is one of the most fully loaded gaming keyboards around, coming with all the cool features you'd expect from a more high-end system, and it manages to do that by trading in mechanical keys for a membrane design.
-You wouldn't know it by looking at it though.
-This is a slick and industrial looking keyboard.
+The Razer Ornata Chroma is in sharp contrast to HyperX's minimalist approach to gaming keyboard design.
+This is one of the most fully-loaded gaming keyboards around, fitted with all the cool features you'd expect from a more high-end system, and it manages this by trading in mechanical keys for a membrane design.
+You wouldn't know it by looking at it, though.
+This is a slick and industrial-looking keyboard.

-HAVIT doesn't have the brand name notoriety of Alienware or Corsair, but the Chinese manufacturer has been diligently churning out high-quality computer peripherals for years now, and the KB395L is another example of their smartly minimalistic design at work.
-Unlike many mechanical keyboards, the KB395L sports low profile switches that helps it stand out from the competition.
-The lowered level of impact required to get good key responses results in a fundamentally more comfortable experience for gamers.
+HAVIT doesn't have the same brand name notoriety as Alienware or Corsair, but the Chinese manufacturer has been diligently churning out high-quality computer peripherals for years now, and the KB395L is another example of their smartly minimalistic design at work.
+Unlike many mechanical keyboards, the KB395L sports low-profile switches that help it stand out from the competition.
+The lowered level of impact required to get good key response results in a fundamentally more comfortable experience for gamers.